 Late assignments will be accepted only in exceptional circumstances and at the discretion of the instructor.
+A request for an extension should be sent to the instructor at least 24 hours prior to the assignment due date.

-Assignments that are submitted after the deadline, without prior arrangements with the instructor, will result in a grade reduction of 5% per day, including weekends and holidays.
-Students may request additional time to complete the assignment; however, this request must be made before the assignment's due date.
-There is a 7-day maximum limit by which to accept late assignments for students who have not requested an extension.
+Assignments that are submitted after the deadline, without prior arrangements with the instructor, may be penalized with a grade reduction (of 5% per day- including weekends and holidays).
+There is a 7-day maximum limit by which students who have not requested for an extension can submit their assignments.
 No assignments will be accepted after the 7-day limit.
-It is the student's responsibility to make any necessary arrangements with the instructor for required accommodations.